holokit/holokit-image-tracking-relocalization/README.md

 ### How To Use Dynamically Rendered Marker To Relocalize

-The package includes a sample named "Dynimically Rendered Marker Relocalization", which serves as an ideal starting point for your project.
-This sample requires Unity Netcode's [MultipeerConnectivity transport package](https://github.com/Unity-Technologies/multiplayer-community-contributions/tree/main/Transports/com.community.netcode.transport.multipeer-connectivity), which must be installed seperately.
-For installation instructions, please consult with the README file of the MultipeerConnectivity transport package.
-Note that MultipeerConnectivity, being Apple's networking framework, restricts this sample's compatibility to iOS devices only.
+The package includes a sample named "Dynimically Rendered Marker Relocalization", which serves as a multiplayer AR project demonstration.

 <img width="380" alt="image" src="https://github.com/holoi/com.holoi.xr.image-tracking-relocalization/assets/44870300/96673df5-9d0e-427a-8ffd-e45598da7a45">